a4blip/A4BLiP/Resources/7_ExtensiveBib.md

 # Anti-Racist Archival Description Extensive Bibliography

 This bibliography was created and maintained by the Anti-Racist Description Working Group of Archives for Black Lives in Philadelphia (A4BLiP).
-While started as part of the process of researching methods for combating anti-Black archival description specifi cally, this bibliography includes sources on anti-oppressive approaches to description within the library, archives, and museums fields more broadly.
+While started as part of the process of researching methods for combating anti-Black archival description specifically, this bibliography includes sources on anti-oppressive approaches to description within the library, archives, and museums fields more broadly.

 Adler, Melissa.
 “Case for Taxonomic Reparations.” *Knowledge Organization* 43, no. 8 (2016): 630-640. https://doi.org/10.5771/0943-7444-2016-8-630